swcarpentry/make-novice/09-conclusion.md

 >   clean` is called.
 > * Print the values of any additional variables you have defined when
 >   `make variables` is called.

+> ## Adding the Makefile to our archive {.challenge}
+>
+> Why do we add the Makefile to our archive of code, data, plots and Zipf summary table?